What does it take to become a master sommelier?

 Unlearn to Relearn

-There is a way you describe wines to a member of the wine trade, a way you would describe the wine to a friend, and when you serve it to a guest.
-Sommelier training institutions provide a standardized quality check of all three.
+There is a way you describe wines to a member of the wine trade, a way you would describe the wine to a friend, and a way you serve it to a guest.
+Sommelier training institutes provide a standardized quality check for all three.
 Ultimately, it has culminated in improved wine service and knowledge within the industry.

-There are approved tasting sheets that train on how to approach wine and form conclusions on it.
-They cover sight, smell, taste and instruct you how to gauge its market value.
-Taking these helps you to evaluate wine at more than face value.
-You get a deeper understanding of the mind of the winemaker and the heart of his vineyard.
+There are approved tasting sheets that teach how to approach wine and form conclusions.
+They cover sight, smell, and taste, and instruct you on how to gauge its market value.
+Taking these helps you evaluate wine at more than face value.
+You get a deeper understanding of the winemaker’s mind and the heart of his vineyard.

 Start Collecting Wine

 Well, not to cellar.
 To drink!
 You need to train your palate.
-A Master Sommelier is intuitive in all things in the glass.
+A Mast r Sommelier is intuitive in all things in the glass.
 Like a good sensei, you have to master the art of concentration.
-Be able to pause, reflect, and deduct the flavors and aroma of the wine to assess them.
+Be able to pause, reflect, and deduce the flavors and aroma of the wine to assess them.
 Cut your teeth on good wines.
-You won’t have to rob a bank for a rare bottle of Y’quem but spend some time buying and tasting wines from all over the world.
-Each wine will show you something new, assisting you to ace that test and hopefully make it to become a Master Sommelier.
+You won’t have to rob a bank for a rare bottle of Y’quem, but spend some time buying and tasting wines from all over the world.
+Each wine will show you something new, assisting you to ace that test and hopefully become a Master Sommelier.

 Read Wine Books